-Projects financed by GEFA in FY2019 provided reliable water, wastewater, and solid waste services to nearly 1.8 million Georgians.
+- In FY2021, projects financed by GEFA provided reliable water, wastewater, and solid waste services to more than 3.1 million Georgians.

 Conserving Georgia’s Energy Resources

-- Forty K-12 and higher education building operations received Building Operator Certification training.
+- In FY2021, 40 K-12 and higher education building operations received Building Operator Certification training.

-- Four Georgia Solar contracts totaling $150,000 were executed to install small-scale solar photovoltaic systems and to increase renewable energy education.
+- Six Georgia Solar contracts totaling $223,728 were executed to install small-scale solar photovoltaic (PV) systems and to increase renewable energy education.

-- The Weatherization Assistance Program completed weatherization retrofits to 641 homes—impacting 878 Georgians —with estimated energy savings of 19,550 MBtu.
+- The Weatherization Assistance Program weatherized 772 homes positively impacting 1,321 Georgians with an estimated energy savings of 22,619 MBtu.